pozi/PoziConnectConfig/~Shared/SQL/M1 R Edits.md

 ```

-Retire only those properties that have a valid spi.
+Include only those properties that have a valid spi.
 (Properties that don't have a valid spi shouldn't be retired from their existing multi-assessment because they can't be automatically matched anywhere else in Vicmap.)

 ```
 propnum not in ( select propnum from pc_council_parcel cp where spi not in ( select x.spi from pc_vicmap_parcel x where spi <> '' ) )
 ```

-In addition to above conditions, retire any multi-assessment whose propnum is invalid.
+In addition to above conditions, include any multi-assessment whose propnum is invalid.

 ```
 vp.propnum not in ( select propnum from pc_council_property_address )